|

 Pharmacology | Drug Development, Clinical Trials & Therapeutics ...

-Pharmacology, branch of medicine that deals with the interaction of drugs with the systems and processes of living animals, in particular, the mechanisms of drug action as well as the therapeutic and other uses of the drug.
+pharmacology, branch of medicine that deals with the interaction of drugs with the systems and processes of living animals, in particular, the mechanisms of drug action as well as the therapeutic and other uses of the drug.

 What is Pharmacology?
 An introduction | Pharmacology Mentor